koxm/MMM-SpaceX/README.md

 This is a screenshot with extra info on false.
 Looks best on a left or right region.
 ![Screenshot](https://github.com/koxm/MMM-SpaceX/blob/master/Screenshot%201.png)

 This is a screenshot with extra info on true.
-Looks better on a wider region, for example middle_center of bottom_bar.
+Looks better on a wider region, for example middle_center or bottom_bar.
 ![Screenshot](https://github.com/koxm/MMM-SpaceX/blob/master/Screenshot%202.png)